TraverseJurcisin/Horticulture-Assistant-HASS-REPO/docs/schema_reference.md

 ```

 * `event_type` drives analytics rollups and should match one of the documented stage activities.
+* `tags` must be a list (or other ordered sequence) of strings and `metadata` must be an object.
+* `occurred_at` enforces ISO-8601 timestamps to keep audit logs consistent across timezones.

 ### Run lifecycle snapshots — [`run_event.schema.json`](../custom_components/horticulture_assistant/data/schema/run_event.schema.json)